Eastern Orthodox theology: Theodicy

+Eastern Orthodox authors see theodicy as an exclusively Western preoccupation.

 Sin

-The Eastern Orthodox approach to sin, and how it is dealt with, shuns perceived Western "legalism."
-Following rules strictly without the heart "being in it" does not help a believer with his salvation.
-Sin is not fundamentally about transgressing a Divine law; rather, it stands for any behavior which "misses the mark," that is, fails to live up to the higher goal of conforming to God's nature, which is love.
+The Eastern Orthodox Church holds the belief that following rules strictly without the heart "being in it" does not help a believer with his salvation.
+Sin is not fundamentally about transgressing a Divine law; rather, it stands for any behavior which "misses the mark", that is, fails to live up to the higher goal of conforming to God's nature, which is love.

 Thus, in the Eastern Orthodox tradition sin is not viewed primarily as a guilty stain on the soul that needs to be wiped out, but rather as a pervading sickness or a failure to achieve the goal of a truly human life, fulfilling one's Divine design and function as the created likeness of God.
 Sin, therefore, implies the impetus to become something other than what we were created for, rather than guilt for violating a commandment.
 Because each person's experience is unique, conquering one's sinful habits requires individual attention and correction.
 The ultimate goal for this salvific process is to become divinized, to reflect the Divine likeness by becoming Christ-like in one's thought, life and behavior.

 A traditional practice of Eastern Orthodoxy is, as in other apostolic churches, to have a spiritual mentor and guide to whom one confesses and who treats the sin on an individual basis.
 An experienced and spiritually mature guide will know how and when to apply strictness in dealing with sin and when to administer mercy.